 Contractor may be required to develop a site/project specific Health and Safety Plan (HASP).
 If required, the HASP must establish the EHS expectations for the project, describe the key processes to be utilized during the project by the Contractor and assign areas of responsibility.
 Based on the detailed work plan, the Contractor must conduct a Hazard Evaluation to identify hazards anticipated during the project and measures that will be implemented to eliminate or control the hazards.
+Additionally, the Contractor shall establish a formal system for classifying and ranking hazards according to risk.
+Risk may be determined by analyzing the probability of the hazard causing harm, the frequency the hazard is encountered, and the potential consequences of impact with the hazard.
+A risk matrix should be developed to assist employees with risk assessment.
+The program must also identify how hazards are mitigated with hierarchy of controls.
+(Elimination, engineering, and administrative controls).
+An example from Company is provided in Appendix A.

 The Contractor must include plans for changing conditions, revised SOW, or new information that will warrant modifications to the HASP.
 The original HASP and any modifications or changes must be submitted to the Company Representative for review prior to the start of work.
 Any revisions to the HASP will be returned to the Contractor for discussion or implementation.